Categories

 The level of CDD in banking depends on the type of business-customer relationship and the customer’s risk profile.
 In a broader sense, banks need to take the necessary steps to make sure that a customer is who they claim to be.
 This can help in preventing fraudulent activities such as identity fraud or impersonation.

-What does a Customer Due Diligence Process Look Like?
+What Does a Customer Due Diligence Process Look Like?

 An effective customer due diligence process includes collecting a series of detailed customer information before initiating a customer-business relationship.
 But that’s not all, a customer due diligence process is operational long after the customer is part of a business.
-Here are the requirements for a robust customer due diligence process.

 • Customer Information: To make sure that customers are who they claim to be, businesses need to collect customers’ basic information.
 This basic information is the full name, photo identification, address, phone number, email address, occupation, tax identification, and more.